It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New York.

-They move mainly by inertia - in fact, the crew relies on machines with gyroscopes that can calculate where the submarine is at any given time.
-To do this, you need to know the place where the boat was last, in which direction it was heading and how fast it was moving.
+They move primarily by inertia—essentially, the crew relies on machines with gyroscopes that can figure out where the submarine is at any given time.
+To do this, you need to know where the boat was last, what direction it was heading and how fast it was moving.

 This potentially inaccurate system has led to a number of incidents, most recently in 2018 when a British ballistic missile nuclear submarine nearly crashed into a ferry.